lingui/js-lingui/docs/ref/lingui-react.rst

    {count, plural, one {# book} other {# books}}

-Plural forms for all languages can be found at `CLDR Plural Rules <cldrPluralRules>`_ page.
+Plural forms for all languages can be found at `CLDR Plural Rules`_ page.

 .. warning::